‘Vanderpump Rules’ Star Scheana Shay Already Talking Marriage With New Beau Robert Valletta?

 The Vanderpump Rules reunion has been an emotional affair so far – especially for Scheana Shay.
-In an interview with Page Six, the reality star revealed that she almost cried nonstop during the reunion after confronting her ex-husband Michael Shay.
+In an interview with Page Six, the reality star revealed that she almost cried nonstop during the reunion after confronting her ex-husband, Michael Shay.
 But is she already talking marriage with new boyfriend Robert Valletta?

 “I don’t think there was a second where I wasn’t crying,” Shay told the outlet before the first part of the reunion.